I'm an artist, a writer, a director, a film critic and occasionally I cook. Here I will be mainly focusing on film critiquing.

 Hello fellow readers.
 You’ve probably come here looking for answers on if Norm of the North 4: Family Vacation is worth checking out or possibly acceptable to screen for the viewing of children.
 Since I’m the only idiot on this website dumb enough to actually watch this movie willingly, I’m going to do my best reviewing this latest direct-to-video sequel to a depressing mental drain of a franchise.
-I apologize to the four people in the world who waited and scoured the internet for the last couple months in search of a review for Norm of the North 4… First of all, you need to re-evaluate your life.
+I apologize to the four people in the world who waited and scoured the internet for the last couple of months in search of a review for Norm of the North 4… First of all, you need to re-evaluate your life.
 Secondly, this was released to the public on my birthday back in February and there was no way in hell I was watching Norm of the North 4 for my freaking birthday!
 I watched RoboCop for the millionth time instead.
-Because of course I need to squeeze in a RoboCop reference for every Norm of the North review.
+Because of course, I need to squeeze in a RoboCop reference for every Norm of the North review.
 It’s practically tradition by now.

 Is This What Stockholm Syndrome Feels Like?